malabasterr/malabasterr/README.md

 ---

 ### :woman_technologist: About Me :
-I am a full-stack developer from the United Kingdom.
+I am an aspiring Data Engineer from the United Kingdom.

-- :mortar_board: I’ve completed the full-stack bootcamp with Code First Girls and have a BSc in Mathematics
+- :mortar_board: I have a BSc in Mathematics and I’ve completed the full-stack bootcamp with Code First Girls

-- :computer: I am actively looking for my next job as a full-stack developer or frontend developer
+- :computer: I am actively looking for my next job as a data engineer

-- :seedling: I have studied JavaScript, React, HTML, CSS, Python and SQL.
+- :seedling: I have studied Python, SQL, AWS, JavaScript, React, HTML and CSS.

 - :game_die: In my free time, I enjoy board games and creating puzzles & games for my friends